AngryBeaver/beavers-crafting/README.md

 ## Latest features:
 have a look at the changelog.md
+### 2.1.x actorSheetTab
+Crafting is now a tab on ActorSheet that shows the history of your crafting processes.
+### 2.0.x extract potions module
+The example components have moved to an extra module.
 ### 1.0.x optional macro
 you can further customize your recipes with any additions that are not natively supported for recipes. see [RecipeMacro](https://github.com/AngryBeaver/beavers-crafting/blob/main/macros.md)
 ### 0.7.x optional attendants